KhaledCodes/ETL-Project/README.md

 ## Project Title
-We extracted the comments data from top viewed Youtube videos from Canada, transformed and loaded into the database
+We extracted the comments data from top viewed Youtube videos from Canada, transformed and loaded into the database.

 ## Getting Started
 Download the folder 'ETL Project' and run all the ipynb files